Income Based Repayment: Your Questions Answered

 Do I have to include my spouse’s income?

 It depends what plan you are on and how you file your taxes.
-On REPAYE it doesn’t matter, they automatically use both incomes to determine your monthly payment.
+On REPAYE it doesn't matter, they automatically use both incomes to determine your monthly payment.
+This may change soon if Biden's new REPAYE plan passes.

 Contributing to a pre-tax retirement account is the easiest way to do this.

-Does income-based repayment get forgiven?
+Does income driven repayment get forgiven?

 This varies by loan servicer.
 However, 2 – 4 weeks should be the max.

-Conclusion & Summary
+Conclusion

 By Joseph Reinke, CFA, Founder of FitBUX